 - Create more effective and long-lasting partnership opportunities through government and foundation support

-- Support pan-Canadian CCE networks
+- Support pan-Canadian community-campus engagement (CCE) networks

 - Recruit multi-generational leaders who can design and implement more effective CCE